vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 Apart form this, plugin can depend on other packages and include custom assets as it sees fit.

-To build the plugin correctly is essential for successfully load of the plugin bundles by GoodData.UI Dashboard Loader and transitively in GoodData KPI Dashboards.
+Correct build of the plugin is essential to have your plugin load successfully.
 The plugin template that is part of the GoodData.UI ships with [default webpack config](https://github.com/gooddata/gooddata-ui-sdk/blob/master/tools/dashboard-plugin-template/webpack.config.js) that you really should use as a starting point.

 ### Runtime guarantees and implications